-For optimum Voice quality, we recommend that you use Google Chrome as your browser on a high-speed, low latency Ethernet or Wireless connection.
+For optimum voice quality, we recommend that you use Google Chrome as your browser on a high-speed, low latency Ethernet or Wireless connection.

 |RTP||A dynamic IP pulled from Amazon’s public range||Any||10,000 – 20,000||UDP|

-If your router supports Quality of Service (QoS) settings, use them to prioritize port 443, along with the IP addresses of the computers you use to make Voice calls.
+If your router supports Quality of Service (QoS) settings, use these to prioritize port 443, along with the IP addresses of the computers you use to make Voice calls.
 If your router's QoS settings are fairly simple, use them to prioritize all SIP traffic in order to give Voice priority over most other things on your network.